Kids Planet Circle Logo

 You might also spot a bit of sweat around the waistband, especially in warmer weather or after an active play session outdoors.
 That’s another sign that the nappy is on the snug side.

-3. The fit just looks… off
+The fit just looks… off

 Sometimes you can simply see that a nappy isn’t quite right.
 A good fit should be:

-• Snug around the waist and legs, without gaps
+Snug around the waist and legs, without gaps

-• Sitting just below the belly button
+Sitting just below the belly button

-• Covering the whole bottom
+Covering the whole bottom

-You want a softer, looser feel at the front and back so there’s space for movement, rolling, crawling and all that wonderful exploration we love to see in nursery – from loose parts play indoors to outdoor adventures and Udeskole-inspired learning outside. 🌿
+You want a softer, looser feel at the front and back so there’s space for movement, rolling, crawling and all that wonderful exploration we love to see in nursery – from loose parts play indoors to Udeskole-inspired learning outside. 🌿 If you’re constantly adjusting the nappy to get it to sit right, it may be time to move up a size.

-4. The nappy tabs won’t comfortably close in the middle
+The nappy tabs won’t comfortably close in the middle

 When you fasten the nappy, the tabs should meet somewhere near the centre of the waistband.
 If you’re tugging to get them to reach, or they’re sitting close to the edges, that’s your sign.
+As soon as you can’t fasten the tabs easily without pulling or “wiggling” the nappy into place, it’s worth trying the next size up.

-5. Your little one is on the move (or showing potty interest)
+Your little one is on the move

 Crawling, cruising, walking, climbing onto everything in sight… once your child gets moving, quick changes become your new superpower.
+This is often when parents choose to switch to pull up nappy pants.
+Nappy pants can be especially helpful if:

-• Your child is crawling or walking
+Your child is crawling or walking

-• They’re starting to show interest in the potty or toilet
+They’re starting to show interest in the potty or toilet

-• You want them to practise pulling nappies up and down themselves
+You want them to practise pulling nappies up and down themselves

 Kit & Kin eco nappy pants start at size 4 and go up to size 8, and they can be a great stepping stone towards potty training.
-At Kids Planet, our early years educators support children through this stage gently and at their own pace, whether they’re exploring outside, engaged in play or busy at snack time.

 When in doubt, size up 💛